inno-devops-labs/F23-core-course-labs/app_kotlin/KOTLIN.md

 To test the application you should run:

->`./gradlew test`
+> `./gradlew test`

 The test ensure the functionality and reliability of the Kotlin Ktor application.
+Simple unit test to check if response from server is corresponds to actual time in moscow.